 Students are required to undergo a criminal background check and drug screen prior to the start of their first academic year.
-Manchester University will utilize Certiphi Screening® to conduct the criminal background check and drug screen requirements.
+Students will be directed to access the website of the College's chosen provider for these services.

 The Criminal Background Investigation consists of the search components listed below.
 All records are searched by primary name and all AKAs.
-A student's primary address, and all addresses lived within the past seven years.
+A student's primary address, and all addresses lived within the past 7 years.

-- Social Security Number Validation and Verification - (including analyzed social security number search analyzed for names, SSN's and addresses history) - Federal, State, and County Criminal Records Search - National Criminal Database Search - Sanctions Screen (proprietary search covering sanctions, disciplinary and administrative actions taken by hundreds of federal and state healthcare regulatory authorities, inclusind FDA, NIG, OFAC, terrorist watch lists and more) - OIG / SAM (Formerly GSA) EPLS Search - (search covers the federally-mandated HHS Office of Inspector General's (OIG) List of Excluded Individuals/Entities (LEIE), and the System for Awards Management (SAM) Excluded Parties List (EPLA))
+- Social Security Number Validation and Verification - (including analyzed social security number search analyzed for names, SSN's and addresses history) - Federal, State, and County Criminal Records Search - National Criminal Database Search - Sanctions Screen (proprietary search covering sanctions, disciplinary and administrative actions taken by hundreds of federal and state healthcare regulatory authorities, including FDA, NIG, OFAC, terrorist watch lists and more) - OIG / SAM (Formerly GSA) EPLS Search (search covers the federally-mandated HHS Office of Inspector General's (OIG) List of Excluded Individuals/Entities (LEIE), and the System for Awards Management (SAM)-Excluded Parties List (EPLA))